ShaiFisher1/AdvancedProgramming2/README.md

 ## Dependencies
-* react npm
+* to do
-* requirements file?
+* to do
-* imports
+* to do

 ## Instructions
-* In order to log in to the user we created please enter the following Username: Mor Siman Tov Password:1234567u
+* In order to log in with the user we created please enter the following:
+**Username: Mor Siman Tov Password:1234567u**
 * Running the programs leads to the Login screen.
 * If you are not already registered, by pressing the Click here button you will be navigated to the Registration screen.
 * By entering a correct registered (and for now hard coded) username and password, you will be able to log in.
 Onced logged in you will be navigated to the Chat screen.